GAMARAI XXIX

 We will spend three nights in Decorah, IA at the historic restored Hotel Winneshiek and the final night in Independence, IA.

 On Monday the 15th we take off from Altoona for Decorah.
 The first stop on our tour will be in Charles City.
-We will stop at the Floyd County Museum that is home to an extensive display of Oliver tractors that were produced there through most of the 20th century.
-From there we go to Decorah for our first night and a dinner together.
+We will have lunch at Dave’s Restaurant on the way into town.
+Then stop at the Floyd County Museum, home to an extensive display of Oliver tractors that were produced there through most of the 20th century.
+From there we go to Decorah for our first night and a dinner on your own.

-Friday’s return to Altoona takes us to the Matchstick Marvels in Gladbrook.
-Lunch follows at Taylor’s Maid-Rite, an iconic Maid-Rite stand in Marshalltown.
+Friday’s return to Altoona takes us to the Matchstick Marvels in Gladbrook, admission included.
+Lunch, if you like, follows at Taylor’s Maid-Rite, an iconic Maid-Rite stand in Marshalltown before heading home, lunch is on you own.